Dzenly/tia/readme.md

 ### Project root directory

+The directory containing your project.
-This is the directory with your project.
+In general it is the root of your VCS repository.
-I can contain many test suites (see below) at any level.
+It can contain many [Test suites](#Test-suite) (`__tests__`, see below) at any level.

-By default the current directory will be used as the project root directory, but you can change it by:
+By default the current working directory will be used as the project root directory, but you can change it by:

 * `--root-dir` cmd line option.
 *  `TIA_ROOT_DIR` environment variable.

+If both are specified `--root-dir` will be used.
+I.e. always cmd line option take precedence over env var.

+Hereinafter the *Project root directory* will be denoted as `<prjRoot>`.

 ### Test suite